Superman (Barbra Streisand album): Critical reception

 The album received good reviews from music critics.
-William Ruhlmann from AllMusic website gave the album three out of five stars and wrote that even though the album "seemed to be an unusually personal album for the singer, reflecting her feelings and viewpoints" it is not one of her best.
-Dave Marsh from Rolling Stone magazine, wrote that the album was Steisand best effort since her Stoney End (1970) album, and that it's an "ample evidence that Streisand actually can get away with singing whatever she chooses".
+William Ruhlmann from AllMusic wrote that even though the album "seemed to be an unusually personal album for the singer, reflecting her feelings and viewpoints" it is not one of her best.
+Dave Marsh of Rolling Stone wrote that the album was Streisand's best effort since her Stoney End (1970) album, and that it's an "ample evidence that Streisand actually can get away with singing whatever she chooses".
 He also wrote that even though there are some mannerisms, like her phrasing, "the material is chosen skillfully enough to transcend that".
-In his review for The New York Times, Stephen Holden wrote that Superman "ranks among the finest of Barbra Streisand's 30plus LP's", and that her "voice is in amazing shape today—stronger, more controlled and more confident than ever".
+In his review for The New York Times, Stephen Holden wrote that Streisand Superman "ranks among the finest of Barbra Streisand's 30plus LP's", and that her "voice is in amazing shape today—stronger, more controlled and more confident than ever".

+A contemporary review in Cash Box magazine described the album as a powerful release capable of leaping up the music charts.
+The review highlighted the contrast in the album's material, noting how a "thick foliage of richly arranged numbers" gives way to the "expansive purity" of Streisand's voice, with soft songs of yearning building into energetic crescendos.
+The publication also pointed out the inclusion of a couple of songs written for "A Star Is Born" and recommended the album for AOR, MOR, and pop playlists.